Guy Gibson: Early life and education

-Gibson was born in Simla, British India, on 12 August 1918, the son of Alexander James Gibson and his wife Leonora ("Nora") Mary Gibson.
+Gibson was born in Simla, British India, on 12 August 1918, the son of Alexander James Gibson and his wife Leonora (Nora) Mary Gibson.
 At the time of Gibson's birth, his father was an officer in the Imperial Indian Forestry Service, becoming the Chief Conservator of Forests for the Simla Hill States in 1922.
 In 1924, when he was six, his parents separated.
 His mother was granted custody of Gibson, his elder brother Alexander ("Alick") and sister Joan, and decided to return to England.

 As her family came from Porthleven, Cornwall, Nora Gibson settled first in Penzance.
-Gibson started school in England at the same school as his sister, West Cornwall College.
+Gibson started school in Cornwall at the same school as his sister, West Cornwall College.
 His mother then moved to London and he was sent as a boarder to Earl's Avenue School, a preparatory school, later known as St George's, in Folkestone, Kent.

 In 1932 Gibson started at St Edward's School, Oxford, the same school as Douglas Bader where he was also placed in the same house, Cowell's.
 Gibson's housemaster was A. F. "Freddie" Yorke who became Gibson's guardian.

 Following her return from India, Gibson's mother developed a drinking problem which escalated into alcoholism.
 Her behaviour became increasingly erratic and sometimes violent towards her children.
 The school organised lodgings for Gibson and his brother during the school holidays.
 Nora's younger sister, Mrs Beatrice ("Gwennie") Christopher, gave Gibson his own room at her house.
 Her husband, John, helped Nora out with school fees.
 They also both attended some school functions to support their nephews.

 Gibson was an average student academically and played for the Rugby Second XV.
 His interests included science and photography.
 At one stage as a teenager, he seems to have become interested and quite expert in the workings of cinema organs.
 He read all kinds of books, especially the Arthurian legends and Shakespeare.
 His favourite play was Henry V. He was made a house prefect.

 From an early age Gibson wanted to fly.
 He had a picture of his boyhood hero, Albert Ball VC, the First World War flying ace, on his bedroom wall at his aunt's house.
 His ambition was to become a civilian test pilot.
 He wrote for advice to Vickers, receiving a reply from their chief test pilot, Captain Joseph "Mutt" Summers, who wrote that Gibson should first learn to fly by joining the RAF on a short service commission.
 Gibson applied to the RAF, but was rejected when he failed the Medical Board; the probable reason that his legs were too short.
 His later application was successful, and his personal file included the remark "satisfactory leg length test carried out".
 He commenced a short service commission in November 1936.